Code-Institute-Submissions/TenburyWellsRFC/README.md

 ### Issues Found During Testing

-- Sponsor images were not centred on smaller displays, fixed by adding "text-align: centre;" to the "sponsor-image" class.
+- Sponsor images were not centred on smaller displays, fixed by adding "text-align: center;" to the "sponsor-image" class.
 - Navbar menu items were cut off when viewing the site horizontally on mobile devices, fixed by adding a horizontal media rule which aligns the menu items horizontally instead of vertically.

 <span id="deployment"></span>